 Just a few steps from Christiania and across the harbor from colorful Nyhaven, the 30+ food stalls and trucks of Copenhagen Street Food offer a stunning array of options from tacos to Indian specialties and Korean food…and everything in between.
 Even better—each stall is required to offer one dish for DKK 50-75 (USD $7-11), which is a true bargain in pricey Copenhagen.

 Everything about Copenhagen Street Food is cool.
 Inside, the choices for food and drinks (including every type of beer and giant mojito you can imagine) are extensive, and visitors lounge around the indoor fireplaces or stake out spaces at communal tables.

-Visiting Copenhagen Food Markets
+Visiting Food Markets in Copenhagen